Difficult Conversations – How much should I tell my new dentist?

 Written by Fraser Hendrie BDS

-Add to this the conditioning that most of us have growing up about “doing your best not to cause needless offence” and “being polite” and it is no surprise that before a visit to a new dentist you may question yourself as to how much or how little you actually say about things that have happened in the past.
+Add to this the conditioning that most of us have growing up about “doing your best not to cause needless offence” and “being polite” – and it’s no surprise that before a visit to a new dentist, you may question yourself as to how much or how little you actually say about things that have happened in the past.
 How will the dentist feel if I say x or y and will they believe me, ignore me, be irritated etc. etc.

 Meeting your dentist for the first time

 When two people meet for the first time, it is really a bit of a test to see if they get along and if they “like” each other.
-In the dental setting where dental fear is involved this is a little different, because as someone with fear or anxiety there is a likelihood that you won’t feel or be your “usual self” in that early interaction.
+In the dental setting, this is a little different because as someone with fear or anxiety, you’re unlikely to feel or be your “usual self” in that early interaction.

 Lost for words

 Fear makes us behave differently, can steal our words, make our mouth dry or induce tears to name but a few things.
 I have on numerous occasions had my patients tell me that in day-to-day life they are confident and capable, and they neither understand nor enjoy feeling like an emotional wreck at the prospect of seeing a dentist.
 Fear and the “Fight Flight or Freeze” reaction are closely linked, too.
 So fear can even make some people more argumentative than they usually are.

 Dentists who enjoy working with patients suffering with dental fear understand this.
 And they realise that particularly over the first few visits, you may struggle to find exactly the right words or even any words at all in relation to some aspects of your care.

 All the while though we are working hard to figure out what we can do to make things easier for you and what makes you more or less stressed.
 Generally, dentists learn this ability to “read” a situation over a period of years, but even so, every person is different.
 So usually as you work with a new dentist, we should get to know you more and become better at “reading how you are feeling.”